-7 Conclusion
+Conclusion

-The courseware watchdog is a comprehensive approach for supporting the learning needs of individuals in fast changing working environments, and for lecturers who frequently have to prepare new courses about upcoming topics.
+The Courseware Watchdog is a comprehensive approach for supporting the learning needs of individuals in fast changing working environments, and for lecturers who frequently have to prepare new courses about upcoming topics.
 Being based on the Edutella peer-to-peer network the courseware watchdog provides personalized and flexible access to learning material that is offered somewhere on the Web.
 This functionality is achieved by tying together focused crawling, subjective clustering, flexible conceptual browsing, and ontology evolution.

 The components of the envisioned courseware watchdog need further improvement.
 For instance, focused crawling has to be improved by offering further measures for computing the relevance of documents based on the ontologies and available metadata, and ontology evolution needs further techniques for better reflecting changes in the underlying learning material.
+Morever, we are also working on a better integration of the diverse functionalities to combine the diverse functionalities of the components.

 Nevertheless, the courseware watchdog indicates how a Semantic Web based approach is better able to meet the needs of today's and future learning scenarios.